dontsueme/vmware-view-open-client/README.txt

 zlib 1.2.3          libz.so.1

 In addition, rdesktop is required.
-VMware View Open Client has been tested against rdesktop versions 1.4.1, 1.5.0, and 1.6.0. rdesktop version 1.5.0 or higher is required to connect to a Windows Vista desktop.
+VMware View Open Client has been tested against rdesktop versions 1.4.1, 1.5.0, and 1.6.0.  rdesktop version 1.5.0 or higher is required to connect to a Windows Vista or Windows Server 2008 Terminal Services desktop.

 To use multiple monitors when connecting to desktops, the Xinerama extension to the X Window System must be enabled with more than one